jamiedumont/simple-statamic/README.md

 The newsletter subscription form is left without an action to allow you to create a Statamic form to capture people's address, or send it to your choice of mailing list software (e.g. Mailchimp).

+The site is lightweight and fast, with most pages weighing in at ~350kB (before images) for really quick loading times!
+All images are optimised with Glide.

 ## Getting started

 1. Install Statamic following the instructions in the [docs](https://docs.statamic.com/installing)